ciaranmurphy10/pands-weekly-tasks/README.md

 >`Enter amount2(in cent): 180`
 >
 >`The sum of these is €2.45`

+### Instructions

+Run the following command in a terminal such as PowerShell or Bash, ensuring that Python is installed:

+`python bank.py`

 ### Discussion
 This task requires the code to do a number of different things: